-Looking to get free traffic from Twitter?
-In this blog post I'm going to share some Twitter marketing tips I've learned along the way.
+Are you looking to get free traffic from Twitter?
+In this blog post, I'm going to share some Twitter marketing tips I've learned along the way.

 Before we start, let me make something clear:

 For a new blog, I would focus 100% (well, maybe 99%) of my energy into Pinterest.
 That's because, unlike Twitter, Pinterest was designed to send bloggers like you boatloads of traffic.

 Don't get too caught up trying to get traffic from Twitter to your new blog.
 The goal is just to set up a system to get passive traffic from Twitter.